 In May of 2021, she began working with the outgoing team to become one of the new Co-Heads of TAST, an international poetry zine which released its Moon issue last year.
 She has also worked as Poetry & Fiction Editor for TL Publishing, Developmental Editor for Flash Literary Journal, Feedback & Editorials Reader for Bandit Fiction, and Poetry Staff Writer at Saturdaze Magazine.

-Elizabeth has been shortlisted for the 2021 Young Poet Prize hosted by Wells Poetry Festival and longlisted for the 2021 Poet of the Year hosted by Canterbury Festival.
+Elizabeth was shortlisted for the 2021 Young Poet Prize hosted by Wells Poetry Festival and shortlisted for the 2021 Poet of the Year hosted by Canterbury Festival for her poems about gender dysphoria and girlhood.

 She came highly commended in the 2021 Erbacce Prize and was published under Best Submissions in the 2021 SLF Young Poets Prize Anthology.
-She has been shortlisted in the Creative Writing Ink 2019 Poetry Competition, longlisted in the 2019 Voices Poetry Prize for Charity, and in the Beyond Borders Inspirational Women in Poetry 2019, for which she was invited to their Edinburgh Festival to read her poem.
+She has been shortlisted in the Creative Writing Ink 2019 Poetry Competition, longlisted in the 2019 Voices Poetry Prize, and in the Beyond Borders Inspirational Women in Poetry 2019, for which she was invited to their Edinburgh Festival to read her poem.

-Her poetry and prose has been published over 30 times in journals and anthologies, including: Planet in Peril (Fly on the Wall Press, 2019), Moonzine (TAST, 2021), Rattle, Stratford Literary Festival 2021 Young Poets Anthology, en bloc, 2021 Literary Lancashire Award Anthology, erbacce, Olit Magazine, Poet of the Year Anthology 2021 (Cantebury Festival), The Writing Disorder (4 times), House of Zolo, Love Poems and Poets, Blue Marble Review, Beyond Writing, Liquid Imagination, Flinch Magazine, Allegro, 2021 Young Poets Prize Anthology (Wells Poetry Festival), The Cannon's Mouth, Defunkt Magazine, Abridged (twice), SKYE Magazine, the Qutub Minar Review (twice), Cake Magazine, Horla Horror, Wax Poetry & Art, Voices, Crossways Journal, and Carolynne Magazine.
+Planet in Peril (Fly on the Wall Press, 2019), Moonzine (TAST, 2021), Heart of Pride Anthology (Quillkeeper's Press, 2021), The Perito Prize Anthology 2021 (Perito, 2021), Fourteen Poems, Wicked Young Writers Award 2020 Anthology, Rattle, Stratford Literary Festival 2021 Young Poets Anthology, en bloc, 2021 Literary Lancashire Award Anthology, erbacce, Olit Magazine, Poet of the Year Anthology 2021 (Canterbury Festival), The Writing Disorder (4 times), House of Zolo, Love Poems and Poets, Blue Marble Review, Beyond Writing, Liquid Imagination, Flinch Magazine, Allegro, 2021 Young Poets Prize Anthology (Wells Poetry Festival), The Cannon's Mouth, Defunkt Magazine, Abridged (2 times), SKYE Magazine, the Qutub Minar Review (2 times), Cake Magazine, Horla Horror, Wax Poetry & Art, Voices, Crossways Journal, and Carolynne Magazine.

-She is currently studying English Literature and Creative Writing at Lancaster University and was recently presented with the coveted Best Creative Writing Portfolio 2021 for her novel-in-progress.
+She is currently studying English Literature and Creative Writing at Lancaster University and was recently presented with the coveted Best Creative Writing Portfolio 2021 for her YA fantasy novel.

 Her academic essay on Fan Study was published in The Future of Text (2020), an extract of her essay discussing the Citational Vampire and Textual Poaching appears in Issue 1 of Cut/To Film Journal, and her essay on Postcolonial Discourse was published by Lancaster University English department for current students.
 Her book reviews have been published in the Qutub Minar Review.